 The Certified ADA Coordinators on our staff offer a wide variety of professional services for your business or organization.
 Disabilities Rights & Resources can help you ensure that your business or organization is compliant with disability-related civil rights laws, including the Americans with Disabilities Act (ADA), the Fair Housing Act, and others.
 Through our training and consultation services, your business or organization can choose to promote fairness and equality for people with disabilities, including your employees and your customers.

-Julia Sain has over thirty years of experience working to make Charlotte and the surrounding counties more accessible, and promoting inclusion of people with disabilities.
-In the early 90’s, Julia was one of 25 North Carolinians chosen by the US Department of Justice to receive direct training on the Americans with Disabilities Act (ADA), and she was the first person from North Carolina to be certified as an ADA Coordinator.
-Julia’s unique qualifications and expertise are the main reason that so many are choosing Disability Rights & Resources to train their employees, perform accessibility surveys of their properties, review their blueprints, and consult on all matters related to people with disabilities.
+Our staff has years of experience working to make Charlotte and the surrounding counties more accessible, and promoting inclusion of people with disabilities.
+In the early 90’s, one of our staff was among the 25 North Carolinians chosen by the US Department of Justice to receive direct training on the Americans with Disabilities Act (ADA), and was the first person from North Carolina to be certified as an ADA Coordinator.
+Our unique qualifications and expertise are the main reason that so many are choosing Disability Rights & Resources to train their employees, perform accessibility surveys of their properties, review their blueprints, and consult on all matters related to people with disabilities.

 Training and Workshops

 Disability Rights & Resources delivers in-depth training on a wide variety of topics related to disability civil rights law and people with disabilities.
 The subject matter, length, and format of training sessions are customizable to the needs of your business or organization.
 Our training sessions fulfill the requirements of Continuing Education in the ADA Coordinator Training Certification Program.
 Additionally, we can provide mandatory ADA compliance training for employers who are under an EEOC settlement agreement.

 Our signature Disability Awareness Training program will prepare your employees to interact with their customers and coworkers with disabilities in a respectful, legal, and appropriate way.